mlflow/mlflow/docs/source/gateway/index.rst

        )
        print(response)

+Further route types will be added in the future.

 4. Set rate limits on a route:

    The :meth:`set_limits() <mlflow.gateway.client.MlflowGatewayClient.set_limits>` method set rate limits on a route.
    The data structure you send is an array of limits, see :ref:`rate_limits`.
    .. code-block:: python
        response = gateway_client.set_limits(
            route = "my-route",
            limits = [